Men and Women Look and Age Differently: Rejuvenation SHOULD be Gender Specific!

 - Gravity takes its toll – With loss of volume in our faces as well as the loss of collagen and elastin within the skin, all structures in our face may sag.
 This includes our brows, eyelids, mouth, cheeks, jawline, and neck.
 Even our nose can age and droop!

 Your face is unique but there are differences we generally see between male and female faces.
 An aesthetically pleasing female face has an oval appearance with highlights over the cheekbones.
-In contrast, a men’s faces tend to be squarer with a wider and sharper jawline.
+In contrast, men’s faces tend to be squarer with a wider and sharper jawline.
 The male chin is square and more prominent than a woman’s chin, which is rounder and more narrow.
 The upper eyelids and brows tend to be fuller and lower in men when compared to their female counterparts.
-In general, a men’s lips tend to be less full and flatter than women’s lips.
+In general, men’s lips tend to be less full and flatter than women’s lips.
 These gender specifics make all the difference when I plan your facelift surgery.

 As plastic surgeons map out a treatment plan for our patients, we consider gender.
 Things to avoid: